Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/Pattern 13: Top 'K' Elements.md

 # Pattern 13: Top 'K' Elements
+* It has taken longer than planned for me to work through this pattern in JavaScript.
+I don't believe that heaps are the most effecient way to tackle these problems during an interview.
+It seems like it would be easier to implement some kind of sorting algorithm like quicksort.
+Please let me know your thoughts and opinions on this.
+#

 Any problem that asks us to find the <b>top/smallest/frequent K</b> elements among a given set falls under this pattern.